Dave McCoy: Personal life

 As of 2018, Dave and Roma McCoy had 6 children, 17 grandchildren, 28 great-grandchildren, and 1 great-great-grandchild, a total of 52 descendants.
+He continued to ski until 2008, but stopped due to a knee replacement and his age.
+McCoy took up photography as well.
 McCoy turned 100 on August 24, 2015 and died on February 8, 2020, at his home in the eastern Sierra Nevada community of Bishop, California at the age of 104.

-In popular culture
+Roma McCoy died in April 2021.

+Media portrayals

 He was portrayed by Dabney Coleman in the 1975 film The Other Side of the Mountain.
+Mammoth Dreams is a documentary film about McCoy.